The blinding lights fade to blackness,

 And still you have to have the same opinion

-Fade back, become cellophane
+Fade back, become

 Invisible to the world